-As soon as I could I left and in forty-four days I crossed the Atlantic from Dakar to Georgetown, a voyage which is beyond doubt the most significant experience of my life, and which brought me the deepest emotions.
-During those six weeks I was never able to escape either from myself, or from the difficulties which constantly arose.
-I used to speak and shout to myself, to rejoice and break into tears, to tremble with fear, but in the end I won through, with no-one to help me.
+During those six weeks I crossed the Atlantic from Dakar to Georgetown, I was never able to escape either from myself, or from the difficulties which constantly arose.
+I used to speak and shout to myself, to rejoice and break into tears, to tremble with fear, but in the end I won through, with no one to help me.

 I was never free from fatigue, nor from the anguish of loneliness.
-I who loved the sea so deeply now began to hate it, while secretly fearing that "he" would realize my betrayal and take his revenge.
+I who loved the sea so deeply now began to hate it, while secretly fearing that “he” would realize my betrayal and take his revenge.
 I used to speak to the sea.
-I had no-one else.
-For the same reason I used to speak out loud to both God and the sun.
+I had no one else.
+I spoke out loud to both God and the sun.
 It seemed then that they were listening to me and that somehow they would answer.
 Nowadays, people hardly ever speak to each other, and if they do, they rarely listen.

 I was missing human company.
 Like any sailor, I swore during every storm that I would never again set foot in a boat so long as I lived, if I survived to put my feet on solid ground.
 You never keep this promise, but at the time you believe it and the thought consoles you.